 Amy started her career in human resources in 1998, holding a variety of progressively responsible positions within higher education HR administration.
-Most recently, Amy served as Senior Vice President/Chief People Officer at the largest Colorado non-profit Health Care system, where she was responsible for articulating a vision for human resources that translates strategic priorities into operational imperatives and advancing the ongoing evolution of human resources to an integrated and strategic model.
-Amy currently has her own consulting business that focuses on executive, career, and life coaching as well as HR consulting, helping organizations, both existing and start-ups, with human resource operations.
+Most recently, Amy served as Senior Vice President/Chief People Officer at the largest Colorado non-profit health care system, where she was responsible for articulating a vision for human resources that translates strategic priorities into operational imperatives and advancing the ongoing evolution of human resources to an integrated and strategic model.
+Amy currently has her own consulting business that focuses on executive, career, and life coaching as well as HR consulting, helping both existing and start-up organizations with human resource operations.

 Sam is the retired Principal of CherisLaw and a member of the American, Colorado, and Aurora Bar Associations; Chair of the Investment Committee and member of the Budget Committee and Board of Governors of the Colorado Bar Association; Vice President of Littleton Town Hall Arts Center; Program Manager for the USA Fencing Leadership Academy; and President of the Legal Commission of the International Fencing Federation (FIE).

 Educational Foundation of the COCPA Board of Trustees